Skip to content

 The Public Debate: Skateboards on School Buses

 Skateboards have become a popular mode of transportation for students, both within campus premises and while commuting between school and home.
 As such, it’s not surprising that many would like to bring their skateboards with them on the school bus.
-However, this has sparked an intense debate among educators, administrators, parents and students on whether skateboards should be allowed on buses.
+However, this has sparked an intense debate among educators, administrators, parents, and students on whether skateboards should be allowed on buses.

-On the other hand, proponents of allowing skateboards on buses point out the convenience that it offers students.
-Rather than requiring them to carry boards around throughout the day or risk leaving them outside (where they may be stolen), having access to transportation with their skateboard allows more opportunities to use it outside of regular hours.
+On the other hand, proponents of allowing skateboards on buses point out the convenience it offers students.
+Rather than requiring them to carry boards throughout the day or risk leaving them outside (where they may be stolen), having access to transportation with their skateboard allows more opportunities to use it outside during regular hours.
 This creates a sense of freedom for students, especially those who may live further away from school.